 At the end of 2012, there were an estimated 98,400 people in the UK living with HIV.
 The majority were infected through sex (41,000 gay and bisexual men and 53,000 heterosexuals).

-More than 1 in 5 people with HIV (over 20,000) do not know they are infected.
+More than one in five people with HIV (over 20,000) do not know they are infected.

-Around 1 in every 650 people in the UK has HIV but the two groups with highest rates of HIV are gay and bisexual men and African men and women, where the rates are approximately 1 in 20 and 1 in 25 respectively.
+Around one in every 650 people in the UK has HIV, but the two groups with highest rates of HIV are gay and bisexual men and African men and women, where the rates are approximately one in 20 and one in 25 respectively.

 The World Health Organization estimates that around 34 million people in the world are living with HIV.

-The virus is particularly widespread in sub-Saharan African countries, such as South Africa, Zimbabwe and Mozambique.
+The virus is more common in sub-Saharan African countries, such as South Africa, Zimbabwe and Mozambique.